symfony/maker-bundle/src/Resources/doc/index.rst

         # Acme namespace, instead of the default App
         # (e.g. Acme\Entity\Article, Acme\Command\MyCommand, etc)
         root_namespace: 'Acme'
+        # tell MakerBundle that properties need to be typed
+        is_typed: true

 Creating your Own Makers
 ------------------------